Facilitron-Marketing/resolution2018/site/content/blog/effective-website-01-strategy.md

 Your target market includes the following segmentations: geographic, demographic, psychographic, behavioral, and product-related.
 Getting to know and understand your target market across these categories will give you the tools that you need to connect with them.
 Explore each of these characteristics and build user stories from them, then use those user stories as you craft your message.

-> The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself. – Peter Drucker
+> The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself. &mdash; Peter Drucker

 Your geographic market can be local, regional, national, or worldwide.
 Your demographic market narrows their age and gender as well as their level of education and income.
 Your target's lifestyle, attitudes, beliefs, and values make up their psychographics.
 Behavioral segmentation is determining habits and loyalty by gathering data on the way your audience interacts with your company.
 Finally, product-related segmentation defines your audience by what they buy and the brands to which they are loyal.